QuIIL/Grad_Mix/README.md

 # Grad_mix : GradMix for nuclei segmentation and classification in imbalanced pathology image datasets
-by Tan Nhu Nhat Doan, Kyungeun Kim2, Boram Song, and Jin Tae Kwak
+by Tan Nhu Nhat Doan, Kyungeun Kim2, Boram Song, and Jin Tae Kwak. (jkwak@korea.ac.kr)

 ## Introduction
 This repository is for our MICCAI 2022 paper [GradMix for nuclei segmentation and classification in imbalanced pathology image datasets]